Wildlander-mod/Support/Docs/SSEFAQ.md

 ## Getting a download failed on Elswaps Speed trees.

-If you are unable to download MEGA files through Wabbajack you can [download](https://mega.nz/file/xUc0zRLY#NYwbmmHOZhpSF2hpV7hMRYejgZsL_MAIVv_DfjK9JRM) the file manually and save the Zip to the Folder you entered as your "download location" from the wabbajack interface.
+If you are unable to download MEGA files through Wabbajack you can [download](https://mega.nz/file/xUc0zRLY#NYwbmmHOZhpSF2hpV7hMRYejgZsL_MAIVv_DfjK9JRM) the file manually and save the Zip to the folder you entered as your "download location" from the wabbajack interface.

 ----------